kousun12/datadash/plot_guide.md

-Here's a comprehensive guide to Observable Plot:
+Here's a comprehensive guide to using the Observable Plot Library:

 ## Basic Setup